With Scottish ties throughout Appalachia, ETSU is focusing on Scotland in the new Global Year Program.

 An important component of the Global Year Program is the faculty seminar, directed by Dr. Megan Quinn of the Department of Biostatistics and Epidemiology.

 It features ETSU professors, tabbed through a competitive process, who travel to the selected country and then develop related academic projects.
-From addiction treatment to a better understanding of the natural environment, this scholarship could generate sweeping positive change in both the Appalachian Highlands and Scotland.
+From addiction treatment to a better understanding of the natural environment, this scholarship could generate sweeping positive change in both our area of northeast Tennessee and Scotland.

 This year’s cohort includes: